roisinclear/rosierecipes/_recipes/for-coffee-lovers-coffee-macarons.md

 ![Coffee Macarons, with two on top of eachother ](../uploads/dall·e-2023-02-10-16.38.27-give-me-a-professional-picture-of-coffee-macarons-for-a-dessert-cookbook.png)

-## Here is a recipe for coffee macarons:
+## Here is a recipe for coffee macarons, enjoy!

 ## Ingredients: